 The best thing about being a statistician is that you get to play in everyone’s backyard.

-As such, I think the metaphor Tukey made is cute though perhaps not quite suitable for this post.
-Rather than thinking of statisticians as playing, it is perhaps more useful for what follows to consider statisticians as a middleman between a product (statistical expertise) and buyers (people working on problems) 1.
+As such, the metaphor Tukey made is cute though perhaps not quite suitable for this post.
+Rather than thinking of statisticians as playing, it is more useful for what follows to consider statisticians as a middleman between a product (statistical expertise) and buyers (people working on problems) 1.

 AI As A Direct-To-Consumer Solution